unamohq/sidekiq-oj/README.md

 Put [oj](https://github.com/ohler55/oj) in your [sidekiq](https://github.com/mperham/sidekiq) for some speed!
 If you're running Sidekiq at big scale this should save you some precious resources.

-_Not yet production battle tested!
-No official release!_

 ## Installation

 Add this line to your application's Gemfile: